 127 Throckmorton Ave, 415.388.0224

 Known for handcrafted beers, imported and local microbrews and house-made kombucha and root beer, this popular downtown Mill Valley neighborhood brewery is also a full-blown restaurant.
 Choose from a large selection of small plates, including king oyster mushrooms, roasted potatoes, and grilled squid, and a small list of large portions like confit rabbit.
+Currently closed with reopening planned for late 2021.

 173 Throckmorton Ave, 415.888.8218